PabloJM21/sales-data-cluster-analysis/README.md

 The ETL pipeline is divided into two main stages:

-1. **Data Extraction**:
+1. **Raw data Extraction**:
    Raw data is extracted from the U.S. Census Bureau API, covering the last five years of Manufacturers’ Shipments, Inventories, and Orders data.
 This data is stored in a JSON file for the next stage.

-2. **Data Transformation and Organization**:
+2. **Extraction, transformation and loading**:
-   The extracted data is filtered to retain only seasonally adjusted records that represent monthly percentual changes.
-The data is then reorganized such that the cell values are separated by time and manufacturing category.
-Finally, the data is saved into four separate CSV files, each corresponding to one of the following data types:
+   The extracted data is filtered to retain only seasonally adjusted records containing the measurements (not percentual changes).
+The data is then reorganized such that the cell values are separated by time and data type, which are:
-   - Value of Shipments (MPCVS)
+   - Value of Shipments (VS)
-   - New Orders (MPCNO)
+   - New Orders (NO)
-   - Unfilled Orders (MPCUO)
+   - Unfilled Orders (UO)
-   - Total Inventories (MPCTI)
+   - Total Inventories (TI)

+   Finally, the data is saved into several csv files, each corresponding to a manufacture category.
+This categories are listed in

    This structure allows for easy comparison of the evolution of monthly percentual changes across different manufacturing categories for each data type.